Discover the Unsurpassed Beauty of the Canadian Maritimes with Pearl Seas Cruises

 Day by Day

-Nova Scotia’s capital is an historic community featuring the Halifax Citadel, where the city’s role is made clear as a key naval station in the British Empire circa 1800.
+Nova Scotia’s capital is a historic community that still shows a striking resemblance to the Halifax of the 1800’s when it was a key naval station in the British Empire.
+The Halifax Citadel, a military bastion that has been standing for over 250 years, was restored and is still active.
 Stroll down Spring Garden Road, a lively neighborhood with intriguing boutiques set among a mildly Bohemian street scene.
-The waterfront’s crown jewel is the Maritime Museum of the Atlantic, where one can learn the colorful history of Samuel Cunard, a Nova Scotia native, who founded the Cunard Steam Ship Company to carry the royal mail and along the way established an ocean dynasty.
+At the Maritime Museum of the Atlantic on the waterfront, learn the colorful history of Samuel Cunard, a Nova Scotia native who became a Canadian shipping magnate and founded a successful steamship company.

 The pastoral Prince Edward Island is known for its world famous, lush golf courses and sandy beaches.
 Green Gables, an old farmhouse immortalized in Lucy Maud Montgomery’s cherished 1908 novel, Anne of Green Gables, is high among the list of favorite places to visit.
 Experience state-of-the-art exhibits at Founders Hall, an interactive museum that describes the history of Canada.
 The true architectural jewel of downtown Charlottetown is the majestic St. Dunstan’s Basilica.
 Adorned by three copper spires visible virtually anywhere in the city, the church adds to the Victorian splendor of the downtown core.

 The deepwater port of Gaspé is notable for having been the first stop of Jacques Cartier, in 1534, to claim the land for France.
-That is why Gaspé is called the “Birthplace of Canada”.
-The town is proud to have a magnificent stretch of water in Gaspé Bay, which is considered to be the second largest natural bay in the world, surrounded by three of the most beautiful salmon rivers in Quebec, numerous lakes, as well as Forillon National Park, plus many beaches along the shore.
-Gaspe has also been named one of the top 50 “must-see” places in the world, according to National Geographic Magazine.
+That is why Gaspé is called the “Birthplace of Canada.”
+The town is proud to have a magnificent stretch of water in Gaspé Bay, which is considered to be the second largest natural bay in the world.
+This bay is surrounded by three of the most beautiful salmon rivers in Quebec, numerous lakes, as well as Forillon National Park, plus many beaches along the shore.
+Gaspé has also been named one of the top 50 “must-see” places in the world, according to National Geographic Magazine.
+Our train-ride down the coast will also bring us into the picturesque village of Percé, a charming small town which also borders Perce Rock, the dominant natural feature of the area.

-The villages along the Saguenay Fjord can be reached by road, but the best way to experience this magnificent waterway is from the water.
-Where the St. Lawrence and the Saguenay meet is one of the most popular whale-watching spots in Canada.
-The thriving natural conditions in the estuary support a permanent colony of a thousand whales.
-Beautiful views of the length of the fjord are found at Cap Trinite, a cliff that rises above the channel, with a 33-foot statue of the Virgin Mary surveying the scenery from the lowest ledge.
+The villages along the Saguenay Fjord can be reached by road, but the best way to experience this magnificent waterway is by boat.
+One of the most popular whale watching spots is where the St. Lawrence River meets the Saguenay Fjord.
+The thriving natural conditions in the St. Lawrence estuary support a permanent colony of a thousand or more whales.
+Beautiful views of the length of the fjord are found at Cap Trinite, a cliff that rises above the channel with a 33-foot statue of the Virgin Mary surveying the scenery from the lowest ledge.

-Quebec City is nestled beside the majestic St. Lawrence River, where enchanting old stone houses cozy up to great religious institutions built from the same stone.
+Québec City is nestled beside the majestic St. Lawrence River, where enchanting old stone houses cozy up to great religious institutions built from the same stone.
 The old city is a sheer delight for history buffs.
-Walk along the streets of Old Quebec, which is lined with magnificent churches, fragrant gardens, and chic boutiques and will lead you to the Musée de la Civilization.
-Here you will see four centuries of life and the emotions of the settlers who developed this area remarkably and clearly evoked.
+Walk along the streets of Old Québec, which are lined with magnificent churches, fragrant gardens, and chic boutiques.
+Visit the Musée de la Civilization which celebrates the history and culture of the region.

 Ships & Rates